Depth-dependent charge collection profile of pad diodes: Introduction

 \end{itemize}

-The main aim of this study is to obtain the position-dependent charge collection.
-Charge collection length, or the mean distance in which charge carriers drift inside the sensor before trapping, can be estimated using the results of these measurements.
-The disadvantageous of this technique are: \begin{itemize} \item Due to the large capacitance of pad diodes, rise times of induced signals in the electrodes are in order of few nanoseconds.
+The disadvantages of this technique are: \begin{itemize} \item Due to the large capacitance of pad diodes, rise times of induced signals on the electrodes are in a order of a few nanoseconds.
 As a result, it is not straightforward to extract information about charge carrier velocity and electric field from the transients.

-\item The alignment procedure proposed in this paper is limited for highly irradiated sensors where the charge collection profile is not uniform.